Project-Cepi/project-cepi.github.io/docs/tools/mobs.md

 When an entity gets close, it'll attempt to attack the entity.
 If no entities are present, itll go back to its origin point.

+## Templates

+If you want a mob for testing out your item, you can use any `/mob template` provided.

 ## Subsystems

 The mob system has a few subsystems: [Projectiles](projectiles), [NPC](npc)